phac-nml/biohansel/docs/source/user-docs/usage.rst

     - QC: Decimal Proportion of max allowed missing k-mers for an intermediate subtype (default 0.05)
     - QC: Overall k-mer coverage below this value will trigger a low coverage warning (default 20)

+- Command Line Only - Parameters only available on the command line so as to not risk overworking shared Galaxy instances
+    - Max degenerate kmers before program stops to warn you of the dangers of too many kmers (default **WIP**)

-Detailed info on biohansels parameters and their functions can be found in the `parameter section <parameters.html>`_.
+Detailed info on biohansels parameters and their functions can be found in the `parameter section <parameters.html>`_ or the `command line section <command_line.html>`_.

 Running biohansel
 -----------------